forax/jexpress/README.md

 # jexpress
-A light express.js like framwork written in Java (in one file)
+A light express.js like framework written in Java (in one file)

 - Compile the application with
   ```